f5devcentral/f5xc-emea-workshop/docs/class6/module2/lab2/lab2.rst

    **aigw-processor-labs-prompt-guard-78f69dcc66-knckl** is one of the processors containers.

-3. These are the helm initial values used to deploy the AI Gateway:
+3. These are the initial Helm values used to deploy the AI Gateway:

    .. code-block:: yaml